如果这篇博客帮助到你,可以请我喝一杯咖啡~

 Time and space complexities

 - Hence the same bounds as uniform-cost apply.
 (These are worst case bounds).
-Still exponential unless we have a very good $h$!
+Still exponential unless we have a very good !

 Admissibility implies optimality